-Each chapter that I’m writing is a distinctive part of the prebiblical tale I’m using, each chapter is from different tales about the same character that I’m melding together as one narrative.
+Each chapter that I’m writing is a distinctive part of the pre-biblical tale I’m using, each chapter is from different tales about the same character that I’m melding together as one narrative.
 The next incarnation of this character for chapter four I have written toward in the past.
 I’ll revisit my previous writing for this section to edit into new parts that I write.
-There’s some sections that I wrote years ago that I reread a few months ago and it still reads ok.
-I’ll use it and am looking forward to seeing how it all comes together.
+There’s some sections that I wrote years ago, I reread them a few months ago and it still reads ok so I’ll use it.
+I’m looking forward to seeing how it all comes together.

 With the momentum that I’ve gained in the last week one aspect that I really like is that I’m curious to see what I come up with.
 Yes, I have plans and notes and ideas but creativity, for me at least, is about the unknown.
 Discovering the unknown in my own project is a buzz.
 The gaps in my writing before, and the disjointed approach that I applied didn’t provide the opportunity for the flow of work that I’ve tapped into.
 Working in that way before meant that I didn’t continue into the unknown or conversely at times I only wrote in a deliberate way with detailed plans.
 Working as I have been, I do both interchangeably as needed to serve my story and it works really well.
 The one ingredient needed for this though is time; I need stretches of time to get lost in my work.